robertocirillo/mcp-bridge/docs/PROJECT_CONTEXT.md

   * No per-tenant configuration for LLM providers or A2A agents yet.
   * Only session visibility and deletion are tenant-aware.
-* A2A integration is currently an HTTP shim:
+* A2A integration is SDK-based (a2a-sdk), but protocol coverage is still evolving:

-  * Limited to echo-like agents that accept a specific `/tasks` schema.
+  * Some agents return Message-only responses (no Task), so polling semantics vary.
-  * Not interoperable yet for arbitrary third-party A2A agents.
+  * Streaming and richer task/event handling may require additional normalization at the REST layer.
 * Error feedback:

   * Some 500s still map to generic `"Internal Error"` or `"Error executing A2A message"` without fine-grained error codes exposed to clients.